 - You’re Innocent: If you are being charged for a crime you did not commit, it is important to remember that the charge will stand until you are proven innocent.
 An attorney will help you to communicate effectively and prove your innocence to the judge.

 When being charged with a misdemeanor you should always consult with an experienced attorney.
 Tatum O’Brien is a North Dakota/Minnesota criminal defense attorney who has many years of experience working with criminal law cases.
-Contact O’Keeffe O’Brien Lyson Foss in Fargo, North Dakota or call 701-235-8000 or 877-235-8002 to discuss your case.
+Contact O’Keeffe O’Brien Lyson Attorneys in Fargo, North Dakota or call 701-235-8000 or 877-235-8002 to discuss your case.